alan-turing-institute/AutSPACEs/dev_readme.md

 *This will display the AutSPACEs website.* Yay!

+Note: Please note that certain aspects of the website may not be functional. ;)

 ## Glossary

 * Clone: make a copy of all the files and folder in the repository on your computer